TMu42/matrix-life/README.md

                                  -b, --resolution-breadth
                                          In graphical mode, set the resolution breadth (height) in pixels.

+                                 -F, --fullscreen
+                                         In graphical mode, set display to fullscreen.

                                  -D, --delay=NUMBER
                                          Set the delay interval between iterations, 0 for no delay, negative for user step-by-step mode.